-If you haven't seen the glass sheet backsplash trend yet get excited!
-This is a hot backsplash option that has been used in Europe for several years and has begun gaining popularity in the US market, especially in Contemporary kitchens.
+If you don't know about glass sheet kitchen backsplashes, catch up!
+This is a hot backsplash option that has been used in US and European markets for several years, especially in up-to-date, fresh kitchens.

 Some manufacturers of sheet glass, such as Contractors Wardrobe, offer a palette of colors to choose from.
-The color is actually painted on the back side of a clear glass.
-If you purchase from companies that bake their finish on at the factory, that is even better!
-This will ensure your finish won't chip or peel, which would be a huge bummer.
+The color is actually painted on the backside of clear glass.
+If you purchase from companies that bake their finish on at the factory, even better.
+This will ensure your finish won't chip or peel.

 The contemporary kitchen is the design style for a glass sheet backsplash.
 Without grout joints, a sheet of glass is as visually clean as you can get.